boonya/rtsp-video-recorder/README.md

 Title of video file.
 Used as metadata of video file.

+### noAudio

+By default the process is going to record audio stream into a file but in case you don't want to you can pass `true` to this option.
+Note that audio stream is encoded using ACC.

 ### dirSizeThreshold

 In case you have this option specified you will have ability to catch `SPACE_FULL` event whent threshold is reached.
 It can be a number of bytes or string xM, xG or xT what means amount of Megabytes, Gigabytes or Terrabytes respectively.